ingararntzen/timingdocs/docs/source/axis.rst

 by ensuring that sorting is needed only once for a large batch operation, instead of once per cue argument.

+The implementation of the **lookup** operation is not based on iterative comparison with with all cues on the axis, as this would be ineffective with large volumes of cues.
+Instead, the implementation depends on a sorted index for cues and uses binary search techniques to resolve lookup operations, yielding O(logN) performance.
+The crux of the lookup algorithm is to resolve the cues which COVERS the target lookup interval, without resorting to an O(N) solution.

 The axis implementation targets high performance even with high volumes of cues.